You Have The Applicants--What Comes Next?

 Onboarding

 The final step of the recruitment process is onboarding.
 Once a candidate has accepted an offer and converted to a new hire, it is time to start onboarding them into their position in your company.
-This step will be unique to every organization, but it is critical to a smooth transition.
+This step will be unique to every organization but is critical to a smooth transition.

 A strong onboarding program should involve training and mentorship and provide new employees with adequate information and resources.
 This is essential in making new hires feel welcomed in your company and significantly contributes to team member retention and job satisfaction in the long run.